-179 Full, outline or reserved matters applications.
+&lt;sup>178 Full, outline or reserved matters applications.

 Policy Indicator 3.
-Target

-Area

-Policy 7 Policy 44 Policy 45 Policy 49 Policy 53 Policy 7, Policy 44, Policy 45, Policy 49, Policy 53 - prioritise community uses.
+Target Area Policy 7 Policy 44 Policy 45 Policy 49 Policy 53 Policy 7, Policy 44, Policy 45, Policy 49, Policy 53 - prioritise community uses.
 0 approvals contrary to policies.

-Trigger: Approval of 2 or more planning applications contrary to a policy in any one year.
-Reason: The National Park does not contain many sites used for employment or community facilities and any loss to other uses must continue to support the local community.
-Such sites are valuable to individual communities and a stringent threshold is appropriate.
+Trigger: App roval of 2 or more planning applications contrary to a policy in any one year. community fac ilities and any loss to other ntain many sites used for employment or uses must continue to support the local lividual communities and a stringent threshold is